captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## LISSETTE:
 She is my best friend
 ---
-and favorite person in the entire world.
+and my favorite person in the entire world.
 ---
 ## PETER:
 You are my best friend